najjarfred/DocQA/README.md

     pip install -r requirements.txt
     ```

-    This will install Streamlit, PyPDF2, Pandas, and other necessary libraries.
+    This will install Transfomers, Pinecone, Streamlit, PyPDF2, Pandas, and other necessary libraries.

  # Usage